Despite working in a coffee shop for 3+ years, I never had the chance to play with a drip cold brew coffee maker before a couple months ago.

 The entire process is more simple than I initially imagined:

 - You grind coffee at a medium-coarse setting and place it in the coffee chamber.
-Then you place the dispersion screen (stainless steel mesh) over the grounds.
+Then, place the dispersion screen (stainless steel mesh) over the grounds.

 - You place ice and some water in the dripping chamber and assemble the tower.